 - It has been estimated approximately 2.3% of the population between ages 18- 54 suffer from OCD.
-One person out of fifty people is affected by some form of obsession or compulsion.
+Estimates are that one out every of forty to fifty people are affected by some form of obsession or compulsion.

 - The current numbers in the US approximate 3.3 million people suffer from OCD, though some estimates have been as high as 6 million.
 The variance comes from how patients are diagnosed and categorized.

 - OCD is found in all ethnic groups.
 Both men and women are equally affected, although in children, OCD seems to be more prevalent in boys.